boltops-tools/terraspace-docs/_docs/misc/shim.md

     export PATH="~/bin:$PATH"

 The wrapper shim will prepend `bundle exec` whenever in a Terraspace project folder with a Gemfile.
 It will not prepend `bundle exec` outside of a Terraspace project.
-For example, if you are using `terraspace new` generators.
+For example, if you are using `terraspace new project` generator.

 ## Generating the Shim Wrapper